megaease/easemesh/README.md

       loadBalance:
         policy: roundRobin
 ```

-Change contents in `{}` as per your environment. apply it via Easegress client command tool `egctl` to apply
+Change contents in `{}` as per your environment, and apply it via Easegress client command tool `egctl`:

 ```bash
 egctl apply -f http-server.yaml egctl apply -f http-petclinic-pipeline.yaml
 ```

 Visiting PetClinic website with `$your_domain/#!/welcome`

 - Nginx as reverse proxy service

-if you leverage the nginx as reverse proxy service, the following configuration should be added.
+if you leverage the Nginx as a reverse proxy service, the following configuration should be added.

 Then configure the NodPort IP address and port number into your traffic gateway's routing address, e.g, add config to NGINX: